Rigidity around Poisson Submanifolds: Integrating ideals

 \section{Integrating ideals}

-We prove that representations of a Lie algebroid $A$ on ideals can be integrated to representations of any $s$-connected Lie groupoid integrating $A$.
+Representations of a Lie groupoid $\mathcal{G}$ can be differentiated to representations of its Lie algebroid $A$, but in general, a representation of $A$ does only integrate to a representation of the $s$-fiber 1-connected groupoid of $A$, and not necessarily to one of $\mathcal{G}$.
+In this subsection, we prove that representations of $A$ on ideals can be integrated to representations of any $s$-connected integration.
 This result was used in the proof of part (b) of Theorem \ref{Main_Theorem_intro}.

-Representations of a Lie groupoid $\mathcal{G}$ can be differentiated to representations of its Lie algebroid $A$, but in general, a representation of $A$ does only integrate to a representation of the Weinstein groupoid of $A$ (the $s$-fiber 1-connected) and not necessarily to one of $\mathcal{G}$.

-We call a subbundle $I\subset A$ an \textbf{ideal}, if $\rho(I)=0$ and $\Gamma(I)$ is an ideal of the Lie algebra $\Gamma(A)$.
+Let $(A,[\cdot,\cdot],\rho)$ be a Lie algebroid.
+We call a subbundle $I\subset A$ an \textbf{ideal} of $A$, if $\rho(I)=0$ and $\Gamma(I)$ is an ideal of the Lie algebra $\Gamma(A)$.
 Using the Leibniz rule, one easily sees that, if $I\neq A$, then the second condition implies the first.
 An ideal $I$ is naturally a representation of $A$, with $A$-connection given by the Lie bracket

 \begin{lemma} Let $\mathcal{G}\rightrightarrows M$ be a Hausdorff Lie groupoid with Lie algebroid $A$ and let $I\subset A$ be an ideal.
 If the $s$-fibers of $\mathcal{G}$ are connected, then the representation of $A$ on $I$ given by the Lie bracket integrates to $\mathcal{G}$. \end{lemma}